SushantMuneshwar/SMS_Spam_Detection/README.md

 There are two types of training in neural network.

 1. Supervised: Here, the network is given a set of inputs and matching output patterns, known as training dataset, to train the network.
+2. Unsupervised: In this instance, the network trains itself by producing groups of patterns.
+There is no earlier set of training data given to the system.